-We will not cover you for any claim that arises from sexually transmitted diseases; elective or cosmetic surgery that is not medically necessary (and any complications that arise from that surgery); gastric banding and gastric bypass surgery (and their complications); suicide or self-harm; fertility treatment and any resulting complications (unless pre-approved by us); and elective pregnancy terminations.
+We will not cover you for any claim that arises from sexually transmitted diseases; elective or cosmetic surgery that is not medically necessary (and any complications that arise from that surgery); gastric banding, gastric sleeve or gastric bypass surgery (and their complications); fertility treatment and any resulting complications (unless pre-approved by us); and elective pregnancy terminations.
 This exclusion applies regardless of whether you, your travelling companion, a close relative, someone at home or any other person has the medical condition.

-X Existing medical conditions
+Existing medical conditions